applicvision/frontend-friends/docs/api/README.md

 ### `effect<T extends object>(target: T, effect: (target: T) => void): T`

-Similar to [`deepWatch`](#deepwatcht-extends-objecttarget-t-modificationcallback-keypath-string--void-t), but calls the effect handler asynchronously on changes to the watched object.
+Similar to [`deepWatch`](#deepwatcht-extends-objecttarget-t-modificationcallback-keypath-string--void-t), but calls the effect callback function asynchronously on changes to the watched object.
 This is the logic used by `island` and `DeclarativeElement` for re-rendering.

 This function is useful to aggregate several changes into one effect.
 For example, array manipulations such as prepending or removing the first element cause a lot of changes to the underlying object (keys are shifted for every item), so then it is a good idea to aggregate those changes into one callback.